-Students interested in architecture should complete at least one course in calculus, one course in physics, two courses in art history and four courses in studio art.
+In addition to taking all available courses in architecture, students should complete at least one course in calculus, one course in physics, two courses in art history, and three courses in Studio Art.
 Courses in Mathematics and Physics are the basis for more specific work in engineering and architectural mechanics.
 Art History will provide students with historical and cultural knowledge and develop visual awareness based on analysis of historical examples.
-Courses in Design, Sculpture, and Drawing will be essential before students develop specifically architectural skills in independent studies or off-campus study.
+Courses in Design, Sculpture, and Drawing will be essential in developing many of the skills important to architectural practice.